-Bowls, or lawn bowling as it is known in Canada, is a sport that men and women of all ages can play together on an equal basis.
+Bowls, or lawn bowling as it is known, is a sport that men and women of all ages can play together on an equal basis.

 Physical strength plays a small part in this game.
 Much like curling, skill and strategy are the real factors.